In this article we’ll take a closer look at how to reduce blood sugar level immediately, and what foods help lower blood sugar over time.

 I use oats in a lot of recipes because they are a higher fiber and higher protein grain option compared to traditional flours.
 Oats are rich in soluble fiber which is known to help promote healthy blood sugar levels.

-Similar to oats, beans are rich in fiber and protein, two nutrients we know help promote blood sugar balance.
+Similar to oats, beans are rich in fiber and protein.
+These are two nutrients we know help promote blood sugar balance.
 And more specifically, they offer a good amount of soluble fiber (like oats) and resistant starch.
 Both of these types of carbohydrate take longer for our bodies to digest and thus help promote more stable blood sugars.

-Fatty fish (like salmon) and eggs are rich in vitamins, minerals, and antioxidants, and they also offer a quality source of protein and fat.
+Fatty fish (like salmon) and eggs are rich in vitamins, minerals, and antioxidants.
+They also offer a quality source of protein and fat.
 Protein and fat both help buffer your body’s blood sugar response after eating and encourage stable blood sugars.

-Nuts, seeds, and their respective butters offer quality sources of protein, plant based fat, and fiber… all three of our blood sugar balancing nutrients we look for!
-These foods have been shown to not only help promote healthy blood sugar levels, but also keep you more satisfied and full for longer.
+Nuts, seeds, and their respective butters offer quality sources of protein, plant based fat, and fiber.
+All three are blood sugar balancing nutrients we look for!
+These foods have been shown to not only help promote healthy blood sugar levels, but to also keep you more satisfied and full for longer.

 Fermented foods like yogurt, kefir, kimchi, sauerkraut and others contain probiotics.
 A diet rich in probiotics can not only lower blood glucose levels, but also blood insulin levels according to some studies.

-Leafy greens are a rich source of micronutrients (vitamins and minerals) as well as fiber and can be easily added to everything from smoothies to omelettes to salads.
+Leafy greens are a rich source of micronutrients (vitamins and minerals) and fiber, and can be easily added to everything – from smoothies to omelettes to salads.
 And as we discussed before, foods higher in fiber help promote healthy blood sugar levels.

 Eating whole citrus fruits, like oranges and grapefruit, may help promote healthy blood sugars and other related markers like insulin levels and hemoglobin A1c.

-Avocados are not only delicious but they are high in plant based fats and fiber.
+Avocados are delicious and are high in plant based fats and fiber.
 Both of these nutrients slow down the absorption process and promote a steady supply of energy to the blood stream… aka, blood sugar balance!

 Meals to Lower Blood Sugar

-Next time your blood sugar is high and you’re wondering what foods help lower blood sugars or what to eat for your next meal try one of these meals:
+Try one of these meals next time your blood sugar is high.
+You no longer need to wonder what foods lower blood sugar immediately or what to eat for your next meal!

 - One Pan Citrus Glazed Salmon and Veggies